sci-42ver/SICP_SDF/sicp_notes.md

   By physics, this is easily proved by "law of conservation of energy".
   I won't prove this by mathematics.
   > there is no need for any restrictions on concurrent use of the shared val-ues.
+- > Peter might compute the difference in the balances for a1 and a2, but then Paul might change the balance in a1 before Peter is able to complete the exchange.
+  If Peter does before Paul, then Paul should calculate "difference" based on a2 and a3 instead of a1 and a3.
 ## lec
 ### 11
 - > operations